 Same request — the amount of context you give changes the result a lot.

-Why you shouldn’t expect a perfect answer on the first try
+Don’t expect a perfect answer on the first try

 These days I treat it like a conversation rather than a vending machine.
 The first reply is usually a 70%-there draft, and then I follow up — cut this in half, give an example there, make the tone plainer.
 Two or three rounds in, it’s usually where I wanted it.